cloud11/mp3lameForAndroid/README.md

 # mp3lameForAndroid
-wav converto mp3 for android.You can import the car to use it.
+wav convert to mp3 for android.You can import the aar to use it.